 Morris purchased a shareholding in Linkplas Ltd in 2003 to enable Premier Plastics to have an identity in the growing P.E.T market.

-Linkplas is a young, innovative company which is able to move quickly and decisively to maximise opportunities as they arise.
+Linkplas is an innovative company which is able to move quickly and decisively to maximise opportunities as they arise.
 Steve Morrison leads a team of highly qualified and dedicated people who all possess that ‘can do’ attitude that sets Linkplas apart from its competitors.
 All staff have shown that they are prepared to ‘go the extra mile’ to ensure that the requirements of customers are not only met but exceeded and this is the secret of success for companies such as Linkplas.